Mqxx/GitHub-Markdown/README.md

 # GitHub Markdown

-Here are a few markdown additions for GitHub Markdown.
+Here are a few markdown additions and hints for GitHub Markdown.

 ## Blockquotes